apache/maven-site/content/markdown/repositories/artifacts.md

 a JAR archive that is added to the project class loader's classpath.
 It is referenced by an `extension` element in pom.xml.
 An extension coordinate is usually the filename extension of an artifact's JAR file such as jar, zip, or txt.
-This extension is usually set by default, but can be changed by the `type` child of a `dependency` element.
+This extension is most often set to an implicit default value, but can be changed by the `type` child of a `dependency` element.

 Finally, in the case of "dependencies", this is how artifact coordinates are calculated from a `dependency` element: